Exploring Art in London: 2014-15 Winter Break December 26, 2014 – January 5, 2015

 If you have limited time for an Education Abroad experience, this program may be perfect for you.
 You will be in historic London just after the Christmas Holiday season, when the city is blissfully free of tourists and consequently wonderfully accessible.
 If you have no background in the visual arts (none is required), you will learn a variety of new ways to consider and explore art and architecture.
 The program also provides you with diverse cultural and social experiences outside the visual arts.

-You will stay in a four-star hotel ideally located in the center of London off Russell Square and very near the British Museum.
-From our hotel you are within easy walking of literally 100s of exciting activities & opportunities, and 2 minutes from the city’s Underground transport system.
+You will stay in comfortable apartments ideally located in the center of London off Russell Square and very near the British Museum.
+From our apartments you are within easy walking of literally 100s of exciting activities & opportunities, and 2 minutes from the city’s Underground transport system.

 Classes meet each morning.
 You will have afternoons free to explore London as you wish.
 Several evening events are planned, including two world class plays such as War Horse, and a very British late afternoon tea at Fortnum & Mason’s famous restaurant.